 Choose a Colorful Vase

 Hydrangea, delphinium, garden roses, peonies, and ranunculus in separate, smaller arrangements can make for an elegant display when the white flowers are accented by pops of blue.
+This is the perfect way to incorporate "something blue" into an all-white palette.

 Keep It Simple

-While a boutonniere isn’t necessarily an absolute essential, it is a small, delicate way to incorporate your wedding style when it comes to what blooms to choose.
+While a boutonniere isn’t an absolute essential, it is a small, delicate way to incorporate your wedding style when it comes to what blooms to choose.
 The contrast of a white boutonniere against a navy or black tuxedo or suit will draw attention in the best way.

 Build a Custom Backdrop

+Looking for the perfect backdrop for photos?
 How about a custom-crafted floral wall filled from floor to ceiling with an all-white array of flowers for a stunning moment in design heaven!

 Choose Lily of the Valley